RohitKS7/Metaverse-Modern-NEXT-13-Site/README.md

 2. In Next 13, the most important folder is `app` and we don't really need the `page` folder or `_app.js` file.

-3. To Build static website Next 13 still works like older version means it depends on `pages` folder totally not the new `app` folder.
+3. To Build static website Next 13 still works like older version means it depends on `pages` folder totally, not the new `app` folder.
 So follow this steps:

 - Go to `pages` folder and create `_app.js` file and add the code same as mine expect css links.